turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 We can do better than that by unlocking the value.
 The [STAKE][1] contract unlocks the value stored in the staked NEAR by transforming it into a [fungible token][3].
 You can now have your STAKE and trade it too.

 In this tutorial we'll learn about how staking works on NEAR.
-We'll see how the STAKE token adds and unlocks value.
+We'll see how the STAKE token unlocks value.
 We'll apply what we learned from the [fungible token][3] tutorial and implement the fungible token core NEP-141 standard in my favorite programming language, Rust.
 We will take it step by step and divide it up into 3 phases - design, coding, and last but most important is testing.
 Finally, we'll deploy to testnet and take it for a test drive.
+As a bonus, you can earn some NEAR by submitting some STAKE transactions through [DataHub][13].
 There's a lot to cover, so let's get started ...

 ## NEAR Staking 101